-Students must register in person.
-The periods for registration are stated in the Academic Calendar.
+Students must complete the registration process.
+The periods for registration are listed on the Academic Calendar.
 Students have advisors to assist them in the selection of courses.
 Students presently enrolled are required to select courses for the ensuing semester during the period set aside for pre-registration.

 During registration, students should keep in mind the following:

-- Students registered at Tougaloo College are not permitted to register at any other institution concurrently, except by permission of the Provost/Vice President for Academic Affairs. - Students are responsible for choosing their program of courses in the proper sequence. - Students are advised to keep a record of all courses completed to avoid errors and duplication.

-• The dates set aside for Registration are outlined in the College Calendar.
+- Students registered at Tougaloo College are not permitted to register at any other institution concurrently, except by permission of the Provost/Vice President for Academic Affairs. - Students are responsible for choosing their program of courses in the proper sequence. - Students are advised to keep a record of all courses completed to avoid errors and duplication. - The dates set aside for registration are outlined in the college's Academic Calendar posted on the website.
 Students who complete registration during late registration will be charged a late registration fee.